moonlight-mod/moonlight-mod.github.io/src/content/docs/dev/publishing.md

   - Same reasoning as [above](#publishing-moonlight).
 - Push the tag: `git push --tags`
 - Wait for the package to be uploaded to npm.
-- Use [the update helper script](/dev/helper-scripts) to update the dependencies in moonlight if needed.
+- Update the dependencies in moonlight.

 ## Publishing the installer